 - Magic Mint

-Much like any mind-altering drug, a teen can become emotionally addicted to the high that salvia gives them.
-Teens can also develop a physical tolerance to the drug, which, over time, causes them to crave more of the substance to achieve the same high.
+Much like any mind-altering drug, an individual can become emotionally addicted to the high that salvia gives them.
+Users can also develop a physical tolerance to the drug, which, over time, causes them to crave more of the substance to achieve the same high.
 Larger doses of salvia can produce unpleasant repercussions, such as the user passing out.

 People who have suffered from mental illnesses such as psychosis in the past may experience relapse after using salvia.

-If your child is currently high on salvia, you may notice some of the following signs:
+If someone is currently high on salvia, you may notice some of the following signs:

 - Slurred speech